 My breath was sharp.
 He had never said we shouldn't be together.
 It was always "Maybe we should take a break" or "I can't stand you right now".
 Tears gathered in my eyes but I wiped them away.
 If this was what Cagle wanted, I couldn't refuse him, even if it meant breaking my own heart.
 Isn't that what love is, a constant battle, filled with sacrifice and heartache?

 For the first time since we'd met, I saw tears in Cagle's eyes.
 I couldn't bear to watch.
-I whispered, "I love you, Cagle," and left his room behind forever, preparing to live my life without him.
+I whispered, "I love you, Cagle," and fled from the room.

 I had gone straight to the quad, which was a ghost town at this hour.
 It was one AM, and everyone was either sleeping or partying until graduation rolled around.
 I sat on a bench that Cagle and I usually favored, letting myself drown in the memories.

 Dinners, dates, meeting the family, screaming matches, parties, dances, if you name it, Cagle and I had done it.
 He had been my everything.
 Four years was over, cut short in just a matter of seconds.
 Nobody had ever said love was easy, but I think Pat Benatar said it best when she wrote "Love is a Battlefield".
 Now, my war was officially over.